Kathleen Russell, Founding Executive Director of the Center for Judicial Excellence

 Mei Harrison, Social Media Manager

-Mei is a recent graduate of The George Washington University who studied International Affairs and Geography.
-She is currently working as a data analyst in Washington, DC and is hoping to use her advocacy and digital expertise to advance the mission of CJE.
+Mei is a recent graduate of George Washington University who studied International Affairs and Geography.
+She is currently working as a data analyst in Washington, DC, and is hoping to use her advocacy and digital expertise to advance the mission of CJE.
 Interested in reforming the U.S. family court system and bringing awareness to the injustices of this crisis, Mei is excited to be part of the team.

 Anjli Tantod, Bookkeeper